QingyangZ/DecouKV/README.md

 * In the `workload/` directory:
 Each YCSB workload file can be modified to change parameters such as:
--Database size (recordcount)
+- Database size (recordcount)
--Number of operations (operationcount)
+- Number of operations (operationcount)
--Read/write ratio
+- Read/write ratio
--Key distribution (Uniform of Zipfian)
+- Key distribution (Uniform of Zipfian)

 * In `db_config.yaml`:
 System-level configurations can be customized, including:
--SSTable size
+- SSTable size
--MemTable size
+- MemTable size
--And other internal parameters
+- And other internal parameters

 These options provide flexibility to explore additional workloads or system behaviors beyond the default setup.